Bee Rock Painting – {Join the Fun}

 Bee Rock Painting

 Crafting can be a relaxing hobby.
 And, projects that make use of natural materials are especially meaningful to many of us.
-The ability to take something simple and common – like a rock and produce a beautiful project is wonderful.
+You don’t have to be a gifted artists to enjoy this honey bee craft project.

 Choosing Rocks for Your Project

 Of course, your bee rocks don’t have to be small.
-You can create a giant bee decoration for the garden – but you had better buy a lot of paint!
+You can create a giant decoration for the your bee garden – but you had better buy a lot of paint!

 Another option, purchase small craft stone from a local hobby supply or order them online.
 Craft stone will be clean and ready to use.
 If you gather rock from a river or supply yard, wash it with clean water before you start.

-Now that you have a group of cute bees, what can you do with them?
+Now that you have a group of cute bees in durable rock shapes, what can you do with them?
 They make great decorations in and around the house.
 And, they can be used outside in your garden space too!

-- place painted bee rocks near bee friendly flowers in your garden
+- place painted bee rocks near bee friendly perennial flowers in your garden

 - give them as gifts for Mother’s Day, Father’s Day or even Christmas